harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/use-argo-rollouts.md

 - **Safer Updates**: Gradual rollouts minimize risks associated with deploying new versions.
 - **Traffic Control**: Provides capabilities to manage and steer traffic between old and new versions effectively.
-- **Advanced Strategies**: Supports sophisticated deployment strategies like Blue-Green and Canary without the need for complex custom scripting.
+- **Advanced Strategies**: Supports sophisticated deployment strategies like blue-green and canary without the need for complex custom scripting.

 ## Installation